concrete-bounds-for-mpc-proofs/concrete-bounds-for-mpc-simulation-proofs/README.md

  then

-  `load code/GMW-N.txt`
+  `load code/gmwn.txt`

-The proof takes around 12 minutes so you will need to wait for a result.
+The proof takes several minutes so you will need to wait for a result.

 We have tested these steps on Ubuntu Linux 24.04.